pospi/imthumb/README.md

 ### Features

 * Drop-in replacement, uses the same configuration files as timthumb does.
-* Self-contained class file and accessible image handling API, rather than a messy script designed to run in its own environment.
+* Self-contained class files and accessible image handling API, rather than a messy script designed to run in its own environment.

 #### Additional Functionality